-- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, data quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law. - Attend CoC Board and General Membership meetings to provide updates.
+- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, data quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law.

 Coordinated Entry Policies.
-The CoC has established a Coordinated Entry System (CES) in compliance with HCD ESG regulations, 25 CCR 8409; HUD Coordinated Entry Notices CPD-17-01 and CPD-16-11; VAWA Reauthorization Act of 2013; and the CoC Program Interim Rule, 24 CFR Part 578.
+The CoC has established a Coordinated Entry System in compliance with HCD ESG regulations, 25 CCR 8409; HUD Coordinated Entry Notices CPD-17-01 and CPD-16-11; VAWA Reauthorization Act of 2013; and the CoC Program Interim Rule, 24 CFR Part 578.
 All CoC- and ESG-funded programs are committed to implementing this system.
 Other federal, state, and local funding sources, as well as all funding sources that are administered or provided go through the CoC, also mandate participation in the Coordinated Entry System.
 All projects mandated to participate in the Coordinated Entry System by their funding source must follow the Coordinated Entry policies and procedures.
 All other providers participating in the coordinated entry process shall also follow those policies and procedures.
-The CoC's CES Committee is the designated Policy Oversight Entity for Coordinated Entry for the CoC and is responsible for updating the CES policies and procedures (recommending policy additions and changes to the CoC) and for ongoing CES monitoring and implementation oversight (including oversight of the annual CES Evaluation Implementation work).
 The Coordinated Entry System promotes comprehensive and coordinated access to assistance regardless of where an individual or family is located within the CoC service area and uses a standardized assessment tool that ensures that the community prioritizes assistance for people with the most urgent and severe needs and to those who have been homeless for the longest period of time.